igor-starostenko/report_factory-rspec_formatter/README.md

 *ReportFactory* helps you save each of your test runs so that they are always available for reports and analytics.
 It consists of three parts:
 1. A [rails server](https://github.com/igor-starostenko/report_factory) that provides an interface via JSON API and saves your test runs in a DB;
-2. A web application which gives you an easy way to configure your test projects and reports (Currently in development);
+2. A [web dashboard](https://github.com/igor-starostenko/report_factory-web) which gives you an easy way to configure your test projects and reports;
 3. And a test formatter that automatically sends reports to the server after each test run.
 This repo is the formatter for RSpec.

 ## Installation